 West Nile Virus

 West Nile virus has affected U.S. citizens since 1999 and can be a difficult illness to manage since the disease often doesn’t bear symptoms, according to the National Institutes of Health (NIH).
 If West Nile virus escalates, however, patients can develop encephalitis or even meningitis, both life-threatening conditions.
-Since the virus spreads through mosquito bites, HealthMap.org shows that mapping West Nile virus cases is a helpful way to inform public health authorities about local cases and help citizens avoid potential contact with this virus.
+Since the virus spreads through mosquito bites, HealthMap.org shows that mapping West Nile virus cases a helpful way to inform public health authorities about local cases and help citizens avoid potential contact with this virus.

 Smoking can lead to a number of illnesses, including emphysema, bronchitis, and lung cancer.
 The WHO has prioritized tracking efforts to curb smoking and its effects worldwide, creating many publicly available maps.
 These maps reveal details from countries with smoke-free environments and the prevalence of bans on tobacco advertisements to the tax rates on tobacco worldwide.
 Together, these maps inform public health professionals about tobacco- and smoking-related issues worldwide.